Ceningan Island Near Bali

 The sunset view from Twilight Ceningan on Ceningan Island near Bali

-Four Nights at Twilight Ceningan Near Bali
+Four Nights at Twilight Ceningan, A Getaway From Bali

-Departure from Ubud was at 11 am meaning we had plenty of time for breakfast and got a few travel details sorted out.
+Departure from Ubud was at 11 am, meaning we had plenty of time for breakfast and got a few travel details sorted out.
 The driver arrived on time, called our B&B, and asked us to walk up the road to meet him.
-The drive to Sanur was smooth but again we were reminded of how busy Denpasar is.
-Honestly, we couldn’t wait to escape it.

 The fast boat from Sanur to Nusa Lembongan